In houses and gardens:

 v Piles of debris (stacks of bricks, firewood, etc.) and rubble are good hiding places for snakes.

-v In areas of known snake activity, keep the surrounding area clear of low bushes, and hedges which are clear at the root base.
+v Keep the surrounding area clear of low bushes, and hedges which are clear at the root base.
 The idea is to avoid providing cover for the snakes while approaching the house and for you to have a clear range of vision.

 v Keep the house and surrounding area free of all rodents (prey) and rodent burrows (shelter).